dikshyantacharya/Chess-With-ReinforcementLearning/README.md

    - *Highlights*: Includes model evaluation and testing, demonstrating correct and incorrect model predictions.

 # Simple Reinforcement Learning Model for Chess
-This is done in Google Colab and can be accessed [here](https://colab.research.google.com/drive/1Ga5Dh5zpevrn3l301Mh45pHvEUCI_r-w?usp=sharing#scrollTo=3guW_3NLrNoU).
-At the end, there is a game play using the model created, so registration in Colab is required, to view the full game played.
-All the methods are thoroughly commented.
-Read below description to have an insight, why and how the concepts are being implemented.
+This project is hosted on Google Colab and can be accessed [here](https://colab.research.google.com/drive/1Ga5Dh5zpevrn3l301Mh45pHvEUCI_r-w?usp=sharing#scrollTo=3guW_3NLrNoU).
+At the end, there's a demonstration of gameplay using the model developed, so registration in Colab is necessary to view the full game.
+All methods are thoroughly commented to provide clear understanding.
+Read the description below for insights into why and how the concepts were implemented.

 ## Introduction